mlgranger540/milestone-4/README.md

 ![About](./readme-images/screenshots/about.png)

-Beneath this is a product gallery showing the newest products that have been added to the shop.
+Beneath this is a product gallery showing the newest products added to the shop.
 This is achieved by using a Fetch request to get all the products that have been added to the database through Stripe, then creating divs with the information for the five newest products and displaying these on the page.
-The 'See all' link below the product gallery will take the user to the shop page to view all the available products.
+The 'See all' link below the product gallery will take the user to the shop page to view all available products.

 ![New Products](./readme-images/screenshots/new-products.png)

 ### Shop Page

 The shop page shows all the products available to buy on the website, sorted into comics and prints.
-This is done by Fetching all products from the database, then sorting them into two new arrays according to type, before building divs from the information in the arrays and displaying them to the page.
+This is done by Fetching all products from the database, then sorting them into two new arrays according to type, before building and displaying divs with the product information in each array.

 ![Shop Page - Comics](./readme-images/screenshots/shop-comics.png)